deckerweb/toolbar-extras/readme.txt

 ([For the full changelog of this plugin visit its website at ToolbarExtras.com](https://toolbarextras.com/changelog/))

 == Upgrade Notice =

+= 1.4.0 =
+???

+= 1.3.4 =
+Further improvements, tweaks and enhancements for plugin support, developer support as well as internals/ admin handling.
+Update recommended.

 = 1.3.3 =
 Maintenance release.
 Important fix to support "PowerPack Elements" Add-On v1.3.4+.